Five takeaways from the 2022 Emmy nominations

 A few cool extras

 It was wonderful to see Better Call Saul star Rhea Seehorn finally get a nomination, even if it was for best supporting actress in a drama (since she is the most visible female character on the program, I'm assuming her submission as supporting actress was a strategy to land in a less competitive category – which worked).
 First-time nods for ace performers like comic Jerrod Carmichael (for SNL and his standup special Rothaniel), The White Lotus' Jennifer Coolidge, Euphoria's Colman Domingo and Andrew Garfield from FX's Under the Banner of Heaven, were especially gratifying.
-I also loved seeing Lizzo's Amazon series Lizzo's Watch Out for the Big Grrrls shake up the best competition category.
+I also loved seeing Lizzo's Amazon series Lizzo's Watch Out for the Big Grrrls shake up a best competition category usually dominated by RuPaul's Drag Race.

 And I was personally hyped to see two important documentary projects on Black culture get nominations: W. Kamau Bell's We Need to Talk About Cosby on Showtime and Netflix's jeen-yuhs: A Kanye Trilogy, both nominated as best documentary/non-fiction series.